 HMRC conducts pre-return checks in high-risk cases, eg where fraud is suspected or where the person is suspected of working as a ‘ghost’ trader and declaring no income.

 Pre-return checks are also undertaken to follow up a previous check where poor record keeping has previously been identified.
-For example, where an inaccuracy penalty has been suspended and the Officer wishes to conduct a check to ensure that the suspension conditions have been met.
-See
+For example, where an inaccuracy penalty has been suspended and the Officer wishes to conduct a check to ensure that the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.